claukers/miqro-web-components/README.md

 # @miqro/web-components

-helpers for creating dynamic HTMLElements with a basic templates
+helpers for creating dynamic HTMLElements with a basic template system influenced by React.

 # Component class